Dominique Dawes: Education and life after gymnastics

-Dawes attended Montgomery Blair High School in Silver Spring, Maryland and Gaithersburg High School in Gaithersburg, Maryland, where she was the 1994 prom queen.
+Dawes attended Montgomery Blair High School in Silver Spring, Maryland, and Gaithersburg High School in Gaithersburg, Maryland, where she was the 1994 prom queen.
 She graduated with a bachelor's degree from the University of Maryland, College Park in 2002.

-Pursuing a career in acting, modeling, and television production, she has appeared in Prince's music video "Betcha By Golly Wow" and Missy Elliott's 2006 video "We Run This" in the role of Missy's gymnastics coach.
+Pursuing a career in acting, modeling, and television production, she appeared in Prince's music video "Betcha By Golly Wow" and Missy Elliott's 2006 video "We Run This" in the role of Missy's gymnastics coach.
 Dawes also briefly appeared on Broadway in a revival of the musical Grease, playing cheerleader Patty Simcox.